Bangladesh Liberation War: Political differences

 He urged his people to turn every house into a fort of resistance.
 He closed his speech saying, "Our struggle is for our freedom.
 Our struggle is for our independence."
 This speech is considered the main event that inspired the nation to fight for its independence.
 General Tikka Khan was flown into Dacca to become Governor of East Bengal.
 East-Pakistani judges, including Justice Siddique, refused to swear him in.

-Between 10 and 13 March, Pakistan International Airlines cancelled all their international routes to urgently fly "government passengers" to Dacca.
+Between 10 and 13 March, Pakistan International Airlines canceled all its international routes to urgently fly "government passengers" to Dacca.
 These "government passengers" were almost all Pakistani soldiers in civilian dress.
-MV Swat, a ship of the Pakistan Navy carrying ammunition and soldiers, was harboured in Chittagong Port, but the Bengali workers and sailors at the port refused to unload the ship.
+MV Swat, a ship of the Pakistan Navy carrying ammunition and soldiers, was harbored in Chittagong Port, but the Bengali workers and sailors at the port refused to unload the ship.
 A unit of East Pakistan Rifles refused to obey commands to fire on the Bengali demonstrators, beginning a mutiny among the Bengali soldiers.

 Response to the 1970 cyclone

 The 1970 Bhola cyclone made landfall on the East Pakistan coastline during the evening of 12 November, around the same time as a local high tide, killing an estimated 300,000 people.
 A 2017 World Meteorological Organization panel considers it the deadliest tropical cyclone since at least 1873.
 A week after the landfall, President Khan conceded that his government had made "slips" and "mistakes" in its handling of the relief efforts due to a lack of understanding of the magnitude of the disaster.

 A statement released by eleven political leaders in East Pakistan ten days after the cyclone hit charged the government with "gross neglect, callous and utter indifference".
 They also accused the president of playing down the magnitude of the problem in news coverage.
 On 19 November, students held a march in Dacca protesting the slowness of the government's response.
 Abdul Hamid Khan Bhashani addressed a rally of 50,000 people on 24 November, where he accused the president of inefficiency and demanded his resignation.

-As the conflict between East and West Pakistan developed in March, the Dacca offices of the two government organisations directly involved in relief efforts were closed for at least two weeks, first by a general strike and then by a ban on government work in East Pakistan by the Awami League.
+As the conflict between East and West Pakistan developed in March, the Dacca offices of the two government organizations directly involved in relief efforts were closed for at least two weeks, first by a general strike and then by a ban on government work in East Pakistan by the Awami League.
 With this increase in tension, foreign personnel were evacuated over fears of violence.
 Relief work continued in the field, but long-term planning was curtailed.
 This conflict widened into the Bangladesh Liberation War in December and concluded with the creation of Bangladesh.
-This was one of the first times that a natural event helped trigger a civil war.